PluieElectrique/ena/README.md

 Install and configure a MySQL-compatible database (tested on MariaDB 10.1).
 If you are running Ena with FoolFuuka, consider referring to the [instructions](https://wiki.bibanon.org/FoolFuuka) at the Bibliotheca Anonoma wiki.

 Copy the default configuration file `ena.example.toml` to `ena.toml` and adjust the settings as necessary.
-Then, [install Rust](https://www.rust-lang.org/install.html) and compile and run Ena with:
+Then, [install Rust](https://www.rust-lang.org/tools/install).
+Ena requires a minimum Rust version of `1.31.0` (Rust 2018).
+Finally, compile and run Ena with:

 ```sh
 cargo run --release